Russia says no asylum request yet from fugitive Snowden

 Snowden is useful as a propaganda tool for Putin, who accuses the U.S. government of preaching to the world about rights and freedoms it does not uphold at home.
 But his presence on Russia's doorstep is a double-edged sword.

-Putin has invited Obama for a bilateral summit in Moscow in September, and asylum for Snowden could jeopardise that, even though both countries have signalled they want to improve ties that have been strained in Putin's third presidential term.
+Putin has invited Obama for a bilateral summit in Moscow in September, and asylum for Snowden could jeopardize that, even though both countries have signaled they want to improve ties that have been strained in Putin's third presidential term.

 And while pro-Kremlin politicians have been avidly casting Snowden, 30, as a rights defender, former KGB officer Putin said last month that the surveillance methods he revealed were largely justified if applied lawfully.